 Prior to joining Upstream, Yasuyo worked as a Senior Research Associate at IMPAQ International and Berkeley Policy Associates, where she successfully led numerous research and evaluation projects in health, education, human services, and workforce development.
 These included the evaluation of the Rural Community Hospital Demonstration, an alternative Medicare payment system for rural hospitals, for the Centers for Medicare & Medicaid Services; an impact analysis for a HHS Office of Adolescent Health-funded randomized control trial of Pono Choices, a culturally-sensitive teen pregnancy prevention program in middle schools in Hawaii; and technical assistance to evaluators of the US Department of Education’s SEED Grant grantees on their research design and analyses.

-Yasuyo received a PhD in Economics from Northwestern University and is a certified What Works Clearinghouse (WWC) reviewer.
+Yasuyo received a PhD in Economics from Northwestern University and is a What Works Clearinghouse-certified reviewer for group design standards (version 4.0).

 Dr. Karen Antell, MD, MPH, FAAFP is a graduate of Yale School of Medicine and completed her family medicine residency at West Suburban Family Medicine Residency in Oak Park, Illinois.
 From 1995 to 2007, she served as a residency faculty member and family physician at PCC Salud Family Health Center, a federally qualified health center (FQHC) in Chicago, Illinois.
 In 2008, Dr. Antell joined the Department of Family and Community Medicine of Christiana Care Health System.
 She also provides obstetric care for the Department of Obstetrics and Gynecology and the Christiana Care OB/GYN Residency Program.
 She provides patient care at Westside Family Healthcare (an FQHC) and Wilmington Job Corps Center, a vocational training center for adolescents and young adults.
 Her clinical and teaching interests include preconception care, community and underserved medicine, family medicine obstetrics, and racial and ethnic disparities in health care.